Department

 Profile

-Her first book, Chaucer's Prayers: Writing Christian and Pagan Devotion, examines Chaucer's use of prayer as a distinctive kind of voice in his poetry.
-Pointing to the performative quality of prayers as utterances that ask to be prayed, rather than simply read, this book argues that Chaucer uses prayer to enlist readers' participation in his poetry and to guide their responses to it.
+Megan Murton is a medievalist and specializes in the works of Geoffrey Chaucer, with a particular interest in his poetry's engagement with philosophical thought and devotional prace.
+Her first monograph, Chaucer's Prayers: Writing Christian and Pagan Devotion, examines Chaucer's use of prayer as a distinctive kind of voice in his poetry.
+Emphasizing the performative quality of prayers as utterances that ask to be prayed, rather than simply read, this book argues that Chaucer uses prayer to enlist readers' participation in his poetry and to guide their responses to it.
+The book was reviewed in scholarly journals including Studies in the Age of Chaucer, Speculum, and Journal of Medieval Religious Cultures.

 Prior to her work at Catholic University, Dr. Murton taught Middle English language and literature at the University of Cambridge, as well as literature and academic writing courses at Xavier University and Miami University of Ohio.
-At Catholic University, she teaches undergraduate courses in English, including History of British Literature I and Chaucer and His Age I & II, and a variety of graduate seminars on medieval literature.
-In addition to the poetry of Chaucer and his contemporaries, her teaching interests include Middle English mystical and devotional writings, medieval French and Italian literature, the history of the English language, and modern-day medievalism.
+At Catholic University, she teaches a range of undergraduate courses, including History of British Literature I, Chaucer and His Age I & II, Arthurian Literature, and Transformative Texts, as well as graduate seminars on literary theory and medieval literature.
+In addition to the works of Chaucer and his contemporaries, her teaching interests include Middle English mystical and devotional writings, medieval French and Italian literature, the history of the English language, and modern-day medievalism.
+Dr. Murton has been interviewed by CUA students about her passion for teaching medieval literature and mentoring students (part 1, part 2).

 Dr. Murton received her Ph.D. from the University of Cambridge.
 She also holds a joint Bachelor’s degree in Linguistics and French Literature from Harvard University and a Master’s degree in Medieval English Literature from the University of Oxford.